 We are committed to responsible development and continuous improvement.
 We apply the precautionary principle in all of our planning.
 Thorough environmental and social impact assessments have assisted us in developing robust management systems, policies, plans and procedures all aimed at minimizing adverse impacts and maximizing opportunities for sustainable investments.

-Our commitments are set out in our Environmental Policy, which we review every two years (last revised in March 2022) and Environmental Management and Closure Plans (updated in 2019 and again in 2020).
+Our commitments are set out in our Environmental Policy and Environmental Management and Closure Plans.

 We promote environmental education and awareness in our operations and our local communities.
 We expect our employees, contractors and visitors will behave and conduct themselves in ways that protect the environment and actively seek to mitigate potential adverse impacts to the environment, through effective and efficient waste management, water use, energy use and biodiversity conservation practices.